MSc Actuarial Science

 Foundations of Probability & Statistics

-The course and thus this introductory class is aimed at graduates who have not previously studied statistics at university level.
-The class will provide the foundation elements of probability and statistics that are required for the more advanced classes studied later on.
+The course and thus this introductory module is aimed at graduates who've not previously studied statistics at university level.
+The module will provide the foundation elements of probability and statistics that are required for the more advanced classes studied later on.

 Inference & Regression Modelling

-The aim of this class is to equip you with the essential technical knowledge in probability and statistics required for the Semester 2 classes which then apply these ideas.
+This class aims to equip you with the essential technical knowledge in probability and statistics required for the Semester 2 classes which then apply these ideas.

 Fundamentals of Macroeconomics